adhishluitel/Data-Mining-ECO395M-/HW3_final.md

 </tr>
 </tbody>
 </table>
 ### The Partial Effect of Green Certification on Rent

-In order to derive the average change in rental income per square foot associated with green certification, holding other features of the building constant, we used ‘partial’ function in ‘pdp package’.
+In order to derive the average change in rental income per square foot associated with green certification, holding other features of the building constant, we used 'partial' function in 'pdp package'.

 The average rent value without green certification holding other features constant is 28.50924, and the average rent value with green